contao/docs-archive/api/extensions/hooks/postLogin.md

 public function myPostLogin(User $user)
 {
     if ($user instanceof FrontendUser) {
-     // Do something with the for front end user $user
+        // Do something with the front end user $user
     }
 }
 ```